 A significant portion of our revenues is dependent on actual flight hours.
 Prolonged periods of adverse weather and storms can adversely impact our operations and flight hours.
 The fall and winter months generally have more days of adverse weather conditions than the other months of the year, with poor visibility, high winds, and heavy precipitation in some areas.
 While some of our helicopters are equipped to fly at night, we generally do not do so.
 Operations servicing offshore oil and gas transport of passengers, and also other non-emergency operations, are generally conducted during daylight hours.
 During winter months there are fewer daylight hours, particularly in Alaska.
 Flight hours, and therefore revenues, tend to decline in the winter.
 In addition, oil and gas exploration activity in Alaska decreases during the winter months due to the harsh weather conditions.
 Our operations in the U.S. Gulf of Mexico may also be adversely affected by weather.
-Tropical storm season runs from June through November.
-Tropical storms and hurricanes limit our ability to operate our helicopters in the proximity of a storm.
+Tropical storms season runs from June through November.
+Tropical storms and hurricanes limit our ability to operate our helicopters in the proximity of a storm, reduce oil and gas exploration, development and production activity, add expenses to secure equipment and facilities and require us to move assets out of the path of a storm.
 Despite our efforts to plan for storms and secure our equipment, we may suffer damage to our helicopters or our facilities, thereby reducing our ability to provide our services.
 In addition, these factors also result in seasonal impacts on our business and results of operations.